 Nehemiah 10:37-38 to bring the firstfruits of our dough, our offerings, the fruit from all kinds of trees, the new wine and oil, to the priests, to the storerooms of the house of our God; and to bring the tithes of our land to the Levites, for the Levites should receive the tithes in all our farming communities.
 And the priest, the descendant of Aaron, shall be with the Levites when the Levites receive tithes; and the Levites shall bring up a tenth of the tithes to the house of our God, to the rooms of the storehouse.

-The Israelites were responsible for giving their tithe to the Levites and in turn the Levites were then responsible for giving a tenth of the tenth towards the temple storehouse.
+The Israelites were responsible for giving their tithe to the Levites and in turn, the Levites were then responsible for giving a tenth of the tenth towards the temple storehouse.
 1% of Israel’s increase was used for the support of those ministering and serving in the House of God.
 I’m sure the percentages today do not come anywhere close tho this figure.
 The latest giving statistics state that 85% of the offerings received by Churches are used for internal operations.
 The Priests only absorbed 10% of what was given to the Levites (or 1% of Israel’s increase)

 The irony of all this is that the decree in Malachi 3:10 was not addressing the whole Israelite nation.
-It was only addressing the Levitical tribe since they were the only ones responsible for the 1% that was suppose to bring food to God’s StoreHouse.
-As a word of wisdom to leaders in our Churches who may be reading this – In Malachi 3, it was those who received the tithe that were neglecting their duties to give.
-Considering 85% is spent on internal operations, i don’t think we’re any better off than those in Malachi were . . . what a scary thought!
+It was only addressing the Levitical tribe since they were the only ones responsible for the 1% that was supposed to bring food to God’s StoreHouse.
+As a word of wisdom to leaders in our Churches who may be reading this – In Malachi 3, it was those who received the tithe that was neglecting their duties to give.
+Considering 85% is spent on internal operations, I don’t think we’re any better off than those in Malachi were . . . what a scary thought!

 If you wish to read more about the Levitical cities, they are first outlined in Numbers 35:2-3, while other references can be found throughout scripture in regards to the storage of tithes and offerings within these cities as well.